4ms/metamodule-plugin-sdk/docs/filesystem-syscalls.md

   already local, it will be returned unaltered.
 If `num_subdirs` is 0, the filename will be extracted from the path and the rest will be ignored.
 If `num_subdirs` > 0, the filename plus `num_subdirs` parent directories will be kept.
-- `local_path`: the MetaModule path you want to pre-prend.
+- `local_path`: the MetaModule path you want to prepend.
 Typically this is `Patch::get_dir()`.
 - `num_subdirs`: sets how many subdirectories to capture from `path` (default 0, max 2)

 This function allocates strings, and is not safe to call from the audio context.

 **Example usage:**

-The most simple way would be to have the user copy any files that a patch uses into the same directory as the patch .yml file.
+The simplest way is to have the user copy any files that a patch uses into the same directory as the patch .yml file.
 Then the module calls this:

 ```c++